zzzzz167/hexo-theme-redefine/README.md

 Hexo Theme Redefine source code is based on [hexo-theme-keep](https://github.com/XPoet/hexo-theme-keep).
 Redefine Theme optimized its style and added useful writing modules and plugins.
 Also, you can customize many things in this theme.

+In this fork, I add Meting and Meting-tag.